Organisational member of BACP No. 219282.

 Main Evening Courses attended in College Term dates - week nights between 7pm - 9.30pm (10pm for Diplomas with peer supervision).

+Start at the beginning.
 Ultra Low Fees to make it easy for you to start and learn first hand Counselling Skills and basic theory.
-Only one evening per week course.
-Start any term time, for one term only 12 weeks.
+Only one evening per week course 7pm - 8.30pm for only 12 weeks. +1 Day seminar.
+Wednesday evenings

-Improvers Counselling Intermediate Course in experiential skills for Counselling.
+The Intermediate Counselling (Improvers) course over 6 Calendar months, For experiential skills in Counselling.
 Easy to fit in with normal life.
-Only one evening per week.
+Just 2 terms.
+One Wednesday evening per week.
+7pm - 8.30pm. +2 Day Seminars.

 CTEC CPFI-TEC courses should not be confused with BTEC or Cambridge Tec courses.
 These titles onlys reflect the approximate level of previous NVQ's.